 For a reported 100 million plus users, Amazon Prime is primarily a go-to subscription service that offers customers speedy delivery on products purchased from the site.
 In that aspect, it's unique among streaming services as it acts as a media extension of a wider shopping conglomerate, for better or worse.
 Amazon Video started offering original programming in 2013, and in 2015, the celebrated dramedy Transparent became the first show produced by Amazon Studios to win a major award and the first series from a streaming video service to win a Golden Globe for Best TV Series - Musical or Comedy.

-Since then, Amazon have gained a strong reputation for their films, including award winners like Manchester By the Sea and Suspiria.
-Unlike Netflix, Amazon give their films traditional theatrical releases but the streaming rights are exclusive to Prime.
-Amazon have also invested heavily in sports, particularly exclusive rights to live tennis matches, something that Netflix have never done.
+Since then, Amazon has gained a strong reputation for their films, including award winners like Manchester By the Sea and Suspiria.
+Unlike Netflix, Amazon give their films traditional theatrical releases, but the streaming rights are exclusive to Prime.
+Amazon has also invested heavily in sports, particularly exclusive rights to live tennis matches, something that Netflix has never done.
 But like everyone else on TV, they’re hoping to create the next Game of Thrones, and they’re placing a reported half a billion dollars on the line with an epic television adaptation of The Lord of the Rings.